 This function allows the mount to keep tracking an object even if it is below the horizon but can still be seen, for example from an elevated observation site, such as a hill.
-The range can be set from -89° to +89°.
+The range can be set from 00° to -89°.
 The default limit is 00°.
-Be careful when setting this limit.
-It may cause mount GOTO problems.